Scalable and Elastic LiDAR Reconstruction in Complex Environments Through Spatial Analysis: Experiments and Evaluation

 To test the performance for long term operation missions, we carried out two experiments in Gazebo simulation with a wheel robot carrying a simulated 3D LiDAR in the environments in~\figref{fig:sim_environment}.

-In the small room network, the mission looped around the environment three times in different directions.
+In the small room network, the mission looped around the environment three times in both directions.
 As shown by the clustered poses in~\figref{fig:room_segmentation} (a) there is a clear division between submaps at each doorway.
-Each room was constructed with either one or two submaps --- even after multiple revisits. \figref{fig:room_segmentation} (b) further demonstrated the room segmentation capability in the large room network.
+Each room was constructed with either one or two submaps --- even after multiple revisits. \figref{fig:room_segmentation} (b) demonstrated an approximately \SI{700}{\meter} exploration in a section of the large room network.
+Similarly, the room in the middle only contains two major submaps even after about $10$ loops with different routes.
+Scans along corridors were also fused together based on overlap and loop closures, creating only $10$ submaps in the end.